Why study at The Presbyterian College?

-1. Our Focus: Our primary objective is centered on the mission of God in the world.
-We believe our task is to equip and nurture missional leaders who in turn will equip and nurture the people of God to witness faithfully and cogently as Christians in the world.
+Our primary objective is centered on the mission of God in the world.
+We believe our task is to equip and nurture leaders who in turn will equip and nurture the people of God to witness faithfully as Christians in the world.

-3. Intellectual Engagement: Presbyterian’s affiliation with the Faculty of Religious Studies, McGill means that students are able to engage with faculty who excel in their area of research.
-In addition to McGill faculty, students also engage with the faculty of The Montreal School of Theology and Presbyterian College who bring years of ministry experience to the classroom.
+The affiliation with the Faculty of Religious Studies at McGill means that students are able to engage with faculty who excel in their area of research.
+In addition to McGill faculty, students also engage with the faculty of The Montreal School of Theology and The Presbyterian College bringing years of ministry experience to the classroom.

-5. Community: Christian community is a central part of who we are.
-Students gather weekly for worship, meet together in small groups, and develop friendships that go beyond their time at Presbyterian College.
+Christian community is a central part of who we are.
+Students gather weekly for worship, meet together in small groups, and develop friendships that go beyond their time at The Presbyterian College.

-7. Personal Growth: Presbyterian College understands the importance of personal formation in pursuing a call to ministry.
+The Presbyterian College understands the importance of personal formation in pursuing a call to ministry.
 Ministry is not only about what we know but about who we are.
-We seek to develop leaders who are credible, whose faith and actions are interwoven.
+We seek to develop leaders who are credible and whose faith and actions are interwoven.

-8. Flexibility: Courses at the College can be taken either part-time of full-time.
+Courses at the College can be taken either part-time or full-time.
 Students can begin their studies by taking evening or weekend courses through The Montreal School of Theology Certificate Program.

-Each year, students in the In Ministry Year travel to Cuba to engage in discussion with leaders and students in the church in Cuba to explore the gospel outside of their own context.
+Each year, students in the In Ministry Year travel to Cuba to engage in discussion with leaders and students in the Church in Cuba to explore the gospel outside their own context.
 These discussions and encounters provide for a rich opportunity to think more deeply about mission and the gospel.

-10. Location: Montreal is a rich and diverse city.
-It provides for a unique setting within Canada and a great place to study and prepare for ministry.
+Montreal is a rich and diverse city.
+It provides a unique setting within Canada and a great place to study and prepare for ministry.